-1. Staying with Your Business Goal
+1. Stay with Your Business Goal

-2. Monitoring Company’s Electronic Devices Only
+2. Monitor Company’s Electronic Devices Only

 The software should only be used on electronic devices that belong to company, not on personal employees’ devices.

-3. Notifying Employees
+3. Notify Employees

 Professional lawyers recommend notifying employees about the fact of oncoming monitoring.
 Refer here for the announcement samples: How To Announce Employee Monitoring – Announcement Samples

-4. Providing Employees with Monitoring Policies
+4. Provide Employees with Monitoring Policies

 Also professional lawyers recommend providing employees with monitoring policies so they are clear about what information will be recorded.
-Informing employees that the software is intended for performance monitoring only, helps to maintain healthy environment in workplace.
+Informing employees that the software is intended for monitoring only, helps to maintain healthy environment in workplace.

-5. Getting Consent
+5. Get Consent

 Lawyers recommend getting employees consent for being monitored.

-6. Being Mindful When Using Monitoring Results
+6. Use Monitoring Results Mindfully

-7. Storing Monitored Information Secure
+7. Store Monitored Information Secure

-Also, it is very important to have a secure storage for monitored information and store it for reasonable time period only, just enough to serve the goal of employee performance monitoring.
+Also, it is very important to have a secure storage for monitored information and store it for reasonable time period only, just enough to serve the goal of employee monitoring.

 This article provides general information only.
 This information is for general understanding only and not to be used as legal advice.
 To receive professional legal advice, please consult your lawyer.